Software is not the solution

 Executive Summary

-Organisations that have identified the need for richer customer insight might find themselves tempted by a software solution; data or insight platforms that, promises to solve the problem.
-This is a tempting offer, decision makers know they need better insights and hope that by introducing a new software platform they will find these insights immediately available and commercial impact guaranteed.
+Organisations that have identified the need for richer customer insights may find themselves tempted by a software solution; data platform and technologies that provide a range of visualisations including heatmaps, funnels, session recordings and more.
+This is a tempting offer, decision makers know they need better insight if they want to drive impact and hope that by introducing a new software platform they will find these insights immediately available and commercial impact guaranteed.

-But this is rarely the case, despite ever-increasing levels of investment in software, with the E-Commerce analytics market expected to grow to $17.2Bn by 2031 (1), organisations often fail to see the promised value and return on investment.
+But this is rarely the case, despite ever-increasing levels of investment in software, with the E-Commerce analytics market expected to grow to $17.2Bn by 2031 (1), organisations regularly fail to see the promised return on investment.

-Given the consistency of data and insights available within these solutions we conclude that it is unlikely for an organisation to genuinely need more software, but rather an improved operating model that allows for teams to better utilise their existing software platforms.
+Given the number of software solution available to digital teams, this article concludes that it is unlikely for an organisation to genuinely need more software, but rather an improved operating model that allows for teams to better utilise their existing software investments to deliver impact.

 The Challenge